List of airports in Thailand

-This is a list of airports in Thailand.
 There are 39 commercial service airports in Thailand, 10 of which are international airports.
-The Department of Airports (DOA) manages 29 airports, while 7 airports are managed by Airports of Thailand (AOT), 3 airports are managed by Bangkok Airways (BA), and 1 airport is managed by the Royal Thai Navy (RTN).
+The Department of Airports (DOA) manages 29 airports, while 6 airports are managed by Airports of Thailand (AOT), 3 airports are managed by Bangkok Airways (BA), and 1 airport is managed by the Royal Thai Navy (RTN).
 The six major international airports managed by AOT are the main gateways to Thailand for international travelers, while smaller commercial airports may be operated by the DOA or individual airlines.
 Thailand also has military and private airports that serve various purposes, such as supporting military operations, private aircraft operations, and general aviation.

+History

+In 1974, about 227 airfields were reported in Thailand, including both active and former airfields of which 176 were usable.
+47 of that number had permanent-surface runways, and 32 of which were used for civilian operations.
+The remaining usable airfields, 42 of which had with over 2,000 feet in length, while the other 87 had runways less than 2,000 feet in length.
+Airfields were evenly distributed across the country, and smaller airfields positioned along the borders of Thailand were used by the Border Patrol Police.
+In 1979, about 158 airfields were reported in Thailand, 150 of which were usable; 55 of that number had permanent-surfaced runways, including 30 with runways over 1,220 meters long and ten with runways over 2,440 meters long.

+In 1990, about 127 airfields were reported in Thailand, 103 of which were usable.
+Of that number, 56 had permanent-surface runways, including one with runways measuring over 3,659 meters long, 26 measuring over 1,220 meters long, and 13 measuring over 2,440 meters long.
+In 2003, about 109 airfields were reported in Thailand.
+Of that number, 65 had a paved surface with six measuring less than 914 meters long, 19 measuring more than 914 meters long, 23 measuring more than 1,524 meters long, and 17 measuring more than 2,438 meters long.
+There was a total of 44 unpaved airfields, one had runways measuring more than 1,524 meters long, 15 measuring more than 914 meters long, and 28 measured less than 914 meters long.

 Classification of airports

 Flight accommodation

 Airports can be classified according to the types of flights they accommodate.
 There are two main categories: